 Part 2: Tips during your Zoom presentation

-It’s the day of your presentation!
+The time has come for presentation day!
 You already know the ins and outs of your presentation, and you’ve practiced your Zoom presentation skills to a T. A couple of checks you can do before you start are:

 Take note of the following tips and hacks to make your Zoom presentation engaging and anxiety-free during your webinar or talk: